-YouTube music library
+YouTube audio library

 YouTube’s music policies are licensing guidelines for music that has been commercially released.
 Many songs are available across all countries but using them will mean that adverts will appear on your video.
 Some songs aren’t available in all countries but in some and will subsequently be muted in certain territories.

 The music policies will also tell you if you can cover a song and whether it will be blocked in certain countries.
 The same typically applies to covers as you would for using songs and ads appear on your cover video.